temporalio/documentation/kb/python-sandbox-environmnet.md

 ## Benefits

-Temporal's Python SDK uses a sandboxed-environment for Worfklow runs to make developing Workflow code safer, easier, and its cost on performance is relatively little.
+Temporal's Python SDK uses a sandboxed-environment for Workflow runs to make developing Workflow code safer.

 ## How it works